Bánh Bèo (Vietnamese Steamed Rice Cakes)

 • Mung Beans: Use dried, split, shelled mung beans.
 For best results, soak overnight or at least 6-8 hours before cooking.

-• Fish Sauce Dipping Sauce: The dipping sauce is made with fish sauce, lime, sugar, water, and Thai chilies.
+• Fish Sauce Dipping Sauce: Made with fish sauce, lime, sugar, water, and Thai chilies.

 ingredients needed to make banh beo and toppings.